Bob Brotherton: Humble Pots from a Gentle Man

 American Craft Week, October 4-13, celebrates Ten Years in 2019, and we are proud to participate with several exciting events!

 Special Exhibit: Women of Influence – in this special exhibit, the six Resident Potters of The Village Potters Clay Center will create works showing the influences of women in their lives.
-Stay tuned for more info!!
+This show will open just before American Craft Week, and will run through the end of the year – stay tuned for more info to come!

 Saturday, October 5: Master Series Workshop with Cynthia Lee